 • the Hong family moved to the US (Washington and New Jersey)

 • Atsuko was often absent from home and traveled between Korea, Japan and the US.

 Linda Feher: “John Paul Hong had several children with his blessed wife, Atsuko.
 But he never loved her and they eventually got divorced.
 She suffered because she was given, by Moon, to a man who did not want her.
 She suffered tremendously before the issue of her spiritual son’s money was ever an issue.”

 • Apparently her husband got custody of the children

 • Atsuko did not see / was not able to see her children

 • Atsuko left the US and was a resident of Korea at the time of the attack.

 • Her ex-husband lives in the US

-• After the divorce she found herself “disenfranchised” from the FFWPU in Japan.
+• After the divorce she found herself “disenfranchised” from the Moon church in Japan.

 • She was not included in the list of participants at the memorial event.